How to switch your bank account in Germany

 1. Open a new bank account

 Get a headstart on the process by opening the new bank account you want to switch to in the future.
 You may want to switch for a variety of reasons—your account is charging too many fees, it’s located in a different country or there aren’t enough ATMs.
 Whatever the case may be, open your new account as soon as you make a concrete decision to switch.
-You can open an online bank account with N26 in less than 8 minutes by verifying your ID over video call.
+You can open an online bank account with N26 in minutes by verifying your ID over video call.
 You don’t even have to leave your house.

 2. Put money in your new account

 Don’t get rid of your old account right away.
 Transfer money to your new account so you can gradually change all your automatic payments.

 3. Change your direct debits, standing orders and incoming payments

 If you have any automatic payments set up, you have to replace your old IBAN and card number with your new ones.
 Some examples include standing orders like your monthly rent, direct debits for your utilities and subscriptions, and incoming payments like your monthly paycheck.
 N26 has a template you can use to inform payment partners that you’ve switched to an N26 bank account.